equaih-lab/equaih-lab.github.io/_pages/about.md

 ### About the Lab
 Led by Dr. Hyunjung Gloria Kwak, our group focuses on advancing machine learning and AI to promote fairness in healthcare.
 Our goals are:

-- Clinical Impact: Develop practical algorithms that address real clinical challenges.
+- **Clinical Impact**: Develop practical algorithms that address real clinical challenges.
-- Machine Learning: Ensure rigorous, safe AI solutions for high-stakes environments like healthcare.
+- **Machine Learning**: Ensure rigorous, safe AI solutions for high-stakes environments like healthcare.
-- Fairness: Design solutions that are equitable for all patients, not just a select few.
+- **Fairness**: Design solutions that are equitable for all patients, not just a select few.

 We aim to bridge technology and healthcare with integrity and inclusivity.